node-red-contrib-home-assistant-websocketnode-red-contrib-home-assistant-websocket

 Configuration

-Entity ID required
+Entity required

 • Type: string